osgirl/gmp/README.md

-For getting the metadata on the available imagery execute the plugin: cd lib python ./pluginDhus.py and let the program tun till the end.
+For getting the metadata on the available imagery execute the plugin: cd lib python ./pluginDhus.py and let the program run till the end.
 At any time you can run this command again to get imagery updates from the scihub server

 b.
 Browsing the catalogue

-According to your local httpd configuration and the link you set up in the step 2c, you may access the catalogue with any bworser.
+According to your local httpd configuration and the link you set up in the step 2c, you may access the catalogue with any browser.
 For example, if you are using MAMP for OSX you can point your browser to: http://localhost:8888/gmp/